 Any time a manufacturer gives that much faith in a product, you know the quality must be good.
 That quality goes beyond just paper stats.
 That being said, the G2 does have high-quality Japanese capacitors and is relatively quiet for its size.
 It also includes heavy-duty over voltage, under voltage, over current, over power, and short circuit protection.

-Beyond this, I like Platinum models from Seasonic in the same price range.
-Model SS-1050XP3 is a fantastic option.
+Beyond this, I like Platinum models from Seasonic in the same price range. power supply is a fantastic option.
 It's fully modular and from a trusted brand in the power supply industry.
+The Seasonic SS-1050XP3

 In addition, runs without the fan most of the time.
 In other words, it's nearly silent.
 This is especially true in hybrid mode.
 For energy efficiency, it's platinum rated and thus one of the best you'll find.
 For design, the fully modular cables, black paint design, and grey painted words are all top notch.